Mets roll past lowly Marlins once again

 Alonso’s fifth home run of the season was his second in two days vs. Miami.
 Twenty-five of Alonso’s 151 career home runs have come against the Marlins.

 The Mets improved to 5-1 vs. Miami (and 5-4 overall).
-As the Mets continue to face and beat the Marlins, those three demoralizing defeats in Milwaukee earlier this week are starting to fade away like one of Senga’s ghost forkballs.
+As the Mets continue to face and beat the Marlins, those three demoralizing defeats in Milwaukee last week are starting to fade away like one of Senga’s ghost forkballs.

 Senga, as he did in his first outing, had to work out of trouble in the first inning.